 Pip also develops and edits content for Mayvin’s mailings, website and social media.
 In 2016, she managed the redesign and launch of Mayvin’s website and brand.

 In addition, Pip edits the Mayvin blog.
-She was content coordinator for Mayvin’s collaborative research report about women’s leadership in international NGOs and Restorative HR toolkit.
+She was the content coordinator for Mayvin’s collaborative research report about women’s leadership in international NGOs and Restorative HR toolkit.

 Pip has several years’ experience coordinating Mayvin’s large scale multi-strand programmes as well as smaller workshops, coaching and events.
 As Mayvin’s client manager, she worked with John Lewis Partnership, NSPCC and Guys and St Thomas’s Hospital NHS Foundation Trust.
 She also coordinated Mayvin’s accredited programmes for the UK Civil Service and Surrey County Council.